cloud-coder/cascon-2019-k8s-security/k8s/cluster-resource-management/README.md

 # Cluster Resource Management
-In this scenario, we want to connstrain pods from requesting more than x amount of CPU and memory and limit them to a max for each.
+In this scenario, we want to constrain pods from requesting more than x amount of CPU and memory and limit them to a max for each.
 We will focus on service-a in the org-1 namespace.

 ## Deploy service-a with no limits